sumatrapdfreader/sumatrapdf/mupdf/docs/src/language-bindings.rst

 * Class-aware functions are declared in `mupdf/platform/c++/include/mupdf/classes2.h`.

+*
+  Wrapper classes for reference-counted MuPDF structs:

+  *
+    The C++ wrapper classes will have a public `m_internal` member that is a pointer to the underlying MuPDF struct.

+  *
+    If a MuPDF C function returns a null pointer to a MuPDF struct, the class-aware C++ wrapper will return an instance of the wrapper class with a null `m_internal` member.

+  *
+    The C++ wrapper class will have an `operator bool()` that returns true if the `m_internal` member is non-null.

+    [Introduced 2024-07-08.]

 Usually it is more convenient to use the class-aware C++ API rather than the low-level C++ API.